zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Did you know you can rate ESL Podcast on iTunes?
 G o to iTunes today, look up ESL Podcast, and give us a high rating.
 You can es pecially mention the wonderful work by our scriptwriter, Dr. Lucy Tse.

- From Los Angeles, California, I’m Jeff McQuillan.
-Thank you for listening.
-Come back and listen to us again here on ESL Podcast.

-English as a Second Language Podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2012 by the  Center for Educational Development.

 # Talking About Movies